UWrc/UWrc.github.io/blog/2024-06-11-maintenance.md

 * `ckpt` will now schedule jobs on generation 1 nodes only.

  [**Please review our documentation HERE**](https://hyak.uw.edu/docs/compute/checkpoint#new-g2-nodes) for specific instructions for accessing these resources as well as additional considerations for their usage.

+In addition, we have two student opportunities to bring to your attention.

 **Job Opportunity:** The Research Computing (RC) team at the University of Washington (UW) is looking for a student intern to spearhead projects that could involve: (1) the development of new tools and software, (2) research computing documentation and user tutorials, or (3) improvements to public-facing service catalog descriptions and service requests.
 HYAK is an ecosystem of high-performance computing (HPC) resources and supporting infrastructure available to UW researchers, students, and associated members of the UW community.
 Our team administers and maintains HYAK as well as provides support to HYAK users.
 Our intern will be given the choice of projects that fit their interest and experience while filling a need for the UW RC community.
 This role will provide students with valuable hands-on experiences that enhance academic and professional growth.